How to decorate kitchen countertops without leaving them feeling cluttered – 8 ideas to add instant personality to your surfaces

 Thinking of the bigger picture and the style of your kitchen when working out how to decorate kitchen counters will create a cohesive scheme.

-In this stunning kitchen space that embodies a sophisticated yet relaxed design rich with texture and material, the decorative ornaments on the counter and shelf are all crafted in the same ceramic style.
+In this kitchen, which embodies a sophisticated yet relaxed design rich with texture and material, the decorative ornaments on the counter and shelf are all crafted in the same ceramic style.
 These pieces perfectly complement the wider kitchen design and continue the use of a calming color palette.

 When decorating an empty kitchen counter, always consider your essential items, decorative pieces that spark joy, and objects that can enrich and complement your kitchen design scheme.